Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Numerical Study

 \subsection{Simulation Setup}

-We simulate three problem formulations, namely: DS, CS, and MCS, using the tractable framework \eqref{robust_comp_opt_multiagent}.
-The simulation time is one year with hourly-based sampling time.
-The prediction horizon for DS and CS is considered to be a day-ahead (24 hours), whereas for MCS a whole season (3 months).
-The control variables in MCS are considered, as the multi-rate actions, to be hourly-based during first day, daily-based in the first week, weekly-based within the first month, and monthly-based in the rest of the season.
-For comparison purposes, we also simulate a deterministic DS (DDS), where we fixed the uncertain elements $(\bs{w}_i)$ to their forecast value for each agent $i = 1, 2, 3$.

-In order to generate random scenarios from the private uncertainty sources, we use a discrete normal stochastic process, where the thermal energy demand of each building varies within 10\% of its actual value at each sampling time.
+We simulate three problem formulations, namely: DS (decoupled solution), CS (centralized solution), and MCS (move-blocking centralized solution), using the proposed tractable framework \eqref{robust_comp_opt_multiagent}.
+The simulation time is one year from June 2010 to June 2011 with hourly-based sampling time.
+The prediction horizon for DS and CS is a day-ahead (24 hours), whereas for MCS is a whole season (3 months).
+The multi-rate control actions in MCS are considered to be hourly-based during first day, daily-based in the first week, weekly-based within the first month, and monthly-based for the rest of the season.
+We also simulate a deterministic DS (DDS) for comparison purposes, where the uncertain elements $(\bs{w}_i)$ are fixed to their forecast value for each agent $i = 1, 2, 3$.
+In order to generate scenarios from the private uncertainty sources, we use a discrete normal stochastic process, where the thermal energy demand of each building varies within 10\% of its actual value at each sampling time.
 A similar technique is used for the common uncertainty sources.
-The simulation environment was MATLAB with YALMIP as the interface \cite{lofberg2004yalmip} and Gurobi as the solver.
+The simulation environment was MATLAB with YALMIP as the interface \cite{lofberg2004yalmip} and Gurobi as a solver.